Alternate Fighter: Expanded

 Standard Bearer

-When a creature within 5 feet attacks another creature you can see, you can use a reaction to grant it advantage on its attack roll.
-You must be holding a standard or banner in your hand (and nothing else in that hand) to use this reaction.
+When a friendly creature within 5 feet of you attacks another target that you can see, you can use your reaction to grant it advantage on its attack roll.

 Advanced Martial Exploits